The Papers of James Madison: The future of the project

 The PJM staff will continue to produce print editions of the Papers of James Madison until all series are complete.
-In addition, PJM staff will consult as needed on a new project designed to provide web access to Madison's as-yet-unpublished papers that are not already available through ROTUNDA's Founders Early Access.
+In addition, PJM staff will continue to consult as needed on a project that provides web access to Madison's as-yet-unpublished papers that are not already available through ROTUNDA's Founders Early Access.

-This new endeavor, a partnership announced in September 2011 between the U.S. National Archives and the Virginia Foundation for the Humanities, a U.Va. affiliate, will make available online Madison's unpublished secretary of state and presidential papers, along with unpublished correspondence from other Founding Fathers of the United States—John Adams, Benjamin Franklin, Thomas Jefferson, and George Washington.
+This endeavor, Founders Online, is a partnership begun in September 2011 between the U.S. National Archives and the Virginia Humanities, formerly the Virginia Foundation for the Humanities, a U.Va. affiliate.
+Founders Online makes available online Madison's unpublished secretary of state and presidential papers, along with unpublished correspondence from other Founding Fathers of the United States—John Adams, Benjamin Franklin, Thomas Jefferson, and George Washington.

-Free access will be provided to these documents on a website administered by the National Archives.
-The project will be managed by Documents Compass, a non-profit program of the Virginia Foundation for the Humanities whose focus is to bring documentary editions into the digital age.
-The National Archives project is expected to be complete in three years, giving scholars and the general public access to these primary source materials before they appear in the official print editions.
+Free access to these documents is available on a website administered by the National Archives.
+The project is managed by Documents Compass, a non-profit program of the Virginia Humanities whose focus is to bring documentary editions into the digital age.
+Founders Online gives scholars and the general public access to these primary source materials before they appear in the official print editions.